-On August 5th Alex Megos climbed “Bibliographie” and given the climb a grade of 9c / 5.15d.
+On August 5th Alex Megos climbed “Bibliographie” and gave the climb a grade of 9c / 5.15d!
 This long term project is now the second 9c climb in the world!
 Watch the new video of the send below.

 Initially the news was rumored and the grade unconfirmed apart from other’s comments.
 Alex then announced the send in an instagram post and suggested the 9c grade, saying: –